 - My Little Pony: Friendship Is Magic had Pinkie Pie sing a variation to the Cake's newborn twins ("Happy happy Birthday to you and you today...") but she gets cut off by the nurse before getting any further (singing in a maternity ward and all).
 She's later able to finish it, albeit as "Happy Monthiversary," which celebrates the twins'

 well, one-month anniversary of their birth.
 Witness it here.

 - In a later episode, Pinkie Pie sings a special birthday song at Rainbow Dash's birthday party.

 - South Park: In a Christmas Episode, the lonely birthday boy was singing "Happy Birthday to Me".

-- An episode of Rugrats, entitled "Baking Dil" Didi (who is celebrating her birthday in that episode) and her friend Betty go out for lunch at a restaurant where a quartet sing a birthday song for her to the tune of "God Save the Queen."
-In order to stall her (as there was a surprise birthday party for her at home), Betty gets the quartet to sing her an anniversary and a Bar Mitzvah song, too (also to the tune of aforementioned song).
+- In an episode of Rugrats entitled "Baking Dil", Didi (who is celebrating her birthday in that episode) and her friend Betty go out for lunch at a restaurant where a quartet sing a birthday song for her to the tune of "Rule Britannia".
+In order to stall her (as there was a surprise birthday party for her at home), Betty gets the quartet to sing her an anniversary and a Bar Mitzvah song, too (also to the tune of the aforementioned song).

 - "Happy Birthday To You" was used as background music in a Popples episode about Bonnie's birthday when the kids see a cake in Bonnie's room.